Academic Program Review

 Faculty

-This section provides an overview of all AC faculty in the department.
-A current CV for all AC faculty should be included in the self-study report’s appendix.
-The Faculty section should address:
+This section provides an overview of all FTE faculty in the department.
+A current CV for all FTE faculty should be included in the self-study report’s appendix.

 - Levels and diversity of rank within the department, including departmental reliance on adjunct faculty.

-- If relevant, summarize the effectiveness of efforts to recruit and retain faculty over the five-year period.
+- If relevant, summarize the effectiveness of efforts to recruit and retain faculty over the seven-year period.

-- Data showing full-time faculty teaching trends all course levels, including graduate courses.
+- Data showing individual full-time faculty teaching workload trends for all course levels, including graduate courses.

 Resource Management

-This section provides an analysis of the program’s financial indicators, including the number of student credit hours taken, teaching credits taught, and number of majors.
+This section provides an analysis of the program’s financial indicators, including the number of student credit hours taken, teaching credits taught, number of majors, and yearly graduates.
+Programmatic fees (and tuition cost based on graduate cluster if applicable) should be reported and analyzed as well.
 Additionally, this section describes any efforts taken to achieve efficiencies within the academic program.
-This might include efforts to reduce the amount of overload teaching by full‐time members of the faculty, reduced reliance on adjunct faculty and efficient course scheduling (including core/general education offerings).
-In this section, an evaluation of the following areas should be included:
+This might include efforts to reduce the amount of overload teaching by full‐time members of the faculty, reduced reliance on adjunct faculty, and efficient course scheduling (including general education offerings).
+When applicable, contributions outside of the program should be dually noted as contributing to the undergraduate Core Curriculum or broader initiatives at the College as well.

-- Staff support (not faculty support) devoted to meeting the instructional requirements of your program (e.g. lab coordinators, studio staff, graduate assistants, etc.)
+- Staff support (not faculty support) devoted to meeting the instructional requirements of the program (e.g. lab coordinators, studio staff, graduate assistants, etc.)

 - Library resources and information technology available to support the program